-Nènè Fofana-Cissé, is an innovative, energetic public health, and sustainable development professional.
+Néné Fofana-Cissé is a professional, innovator, and passionate about public health and sustainable development.
 She is experienced in fundraising, strategy design, implementation, and evaluation of reproductive health programs.
-She currently serves as Engenderhealth West and Central Africa region Director.
-She has worked in several regions of the globe, including East, Southern Africa, and Asia.
-Prior to her current role, she has served as a West Africa Regional Advisor, Program Manager manager.
-She was also a Technical lead at Population Services International, and community health worker at Lead Safe DC among other roles.
+She is currently the head of the consulting and strategy firm Africa Forward and President of the Foundation (www.africafwd.org) of the same name intended to finance African civil society organizations dedicated to providing solutions to development problems with an emphasis on female leadership.
+She has worked in several regions of the world, notably in East Africa, Southern Africa, and Asia.
+Before her current position, she served as Regional Advisor for West Africa and Program Director.
+She has also served as Technical Officer at Population Services International, and Community Health Worker at Lead Safe DC, among other roles.

-She defines herself as a women’s health & rights activist, and a strong believer in “integrated programming that serves the women.”
-She holds a Masters’ in Public Health from George Washington University.
-She is fluent in Bambara, French and English.
+She defines herself as an activist for women’s health and rights and a strong supporter of “integrated programming in the service of women.”
+She holds a master’s degree in public health from George Washington University.
+She is fluent in Bambara, French, and English.